LetMeR00t/TA-thehive-cortex/docs/alert_actions_and_adaptive_responses.md

 - Severity: Change the severity (Low/Medium/High) of the created alert.
 Default is High
 - TLP: Change the TLP of the created alert.
 Default is TLP:AMBER
 - PAP: Change the PAP of the created alert.
 Default is PAP:AMBER

+### Add observable(s) overall description

+- TheHive instance: one of the instances defined in the instances dashboard.
+You can use "&lt;default&gt;" to use the default instance defined in the configuration page.
+- Target Alert/Case ID(s): A field name or static value (comma-separated) that contains the internal ID(s) of the target alert(s) or case(s).
+Format must be ~[0-9]+ (e.g., ~12345).
+- Target Type: A field name or static value ("alert" or "case") indicating the type of the target.
+- Tags: A field name or static value (comma-separated) for observable tags.
+- TLP: A field name or static value (WHITE, GREEN, AMBER, AMBER+STRICT, RED) for observable TLP.
+- PAP: A field name or static value (WHITE, GREEN, AMBER, RED) for observable PAP.
+- Is IOC: A field name or static value (true/false) indicating if the observable is an IOC.
+- Sighted: A field name or static value (true/false) indicating if the observable has been sighted.
+- Sighted Date: A field name containing the sighting date (Splunk epoch time).
+If Sighted is enabled and no date is found, it defaults to the current time.
+- Scope: you can choose to (option 1) include **only listed** fields in thehive_datatypes.csv or (option 2) include **all fields** (default datatype is 'other').

 ### Manage fields to become observables